 November

-It is a day where the tradition gets people to visit the graves of their old ones.
-They take the opportunity to leave chrysanthemums, the typical flower for this day on the graves
+It is a day when people traditionally visit the graves of their ancestors.
+They take the opportunity to leave chrysanthemums on the graves, the typical flower for this day.

 Armistice Day is a day to commemorate the peace treaty (armistice) signed at the end of World War I.